ComPWA/PWA-pages/docs/develop.md

-When working on a feature or larger refactoring that may take a longer time (think of implementing a new PWA formalism), we isolate its development under an 'epic branch', separate from the `master` branch.
-Eventually, this epic branch is to be merged back into the master, until then it is available for discussion and testing.
+When working on a feature or larger refactoring that may take a longer time (think of implementing a new PWA formalism), we isolate its development under an 'epic branch', separate from the `main` branch.
+Eventually, this epic branch is to be merged back into the `main`, until then it is available for discussion and testing.

 Pull requests to an epic branch require no code review and the CI checks are less strict.
 This allows for faster development, while still offering the